 As part of the Group's funding strategy, MeDirect Malta had set up Grand Harbour I B.V. ("GH I"), a controlled special purpose entity which has been consolidated since the Group retained all the risks and rewards of the structure.
-GH I is funded through two intragroup loan facilities subscribed to by MeDirect Malta and MeDirect Belgium, without however changing MDB Group's overall risk on a consolidated basis.
+GH I was funded through two intragroup loan facilities subscribed to by MeDirect Malta and MeDirect Belgium that led to a transfer of risk from MeDirect Belgium to MeDirect Malta, without however changing MeDirect Malta Group's overall risk on a consolidated basis.
 MeDirect Belgium and MeDirect Malta invested in GH I on a 75% - 25% basis with the tranche bought by MeDirect Belgium (the "Senior Loan") having a senior ranking vis-à-vis the facility taken up by MeDirect Malta (the "Junior Loan").

-The MDB Group remains committed to operating with strong regulatory ratios and a robust liquidity position.
+The MDB Group (the "Regulatory Group"), which comprises MeDirect Group Limited and its subsidiaries, the MeDirect Malta Group, remains committed to operating with strong regulatory ratios and a robust liquidity position.
 For more information one may refer to the Pillar 3 reports issued by the MDB Group on a quarterly basis that are available on the Group's website.

-The Regulatory Group, that is also considered a core domestic bank by the Central Bank of Malta, will continue to ensure that appropriate capital levels are maintained reflecting the economic environment and the challenges that the Group is faced with.
-The MDB Group is under the Single Supervisory Mechanism ("SSM") and the direct supervision of the European Central Bank ("ECB").
-The Group is confident that it will continue to meet the high expectations of the ECB.
+The Regulatory Group, that is also considered a core domestic bank by the Central Bank of Malta, will continue to ensure that appropriate capital levels are maintained reflecting the economic environment and the challenges that the Regulatory Group is faced with.
+The Regulatory Group is under the Single Supervisory Mechanism ("SSM") and the direct supervision of the European Central Bank ("ECB").
+The Regulatory Group is confident that it will continue to meet the high expectations of the ECB.

-Interim directors' report - continued
+Interim directors' report pursuant to Listing Rules 5.74 et seq - continued